FluffyKebab/PlusStack/README.md

 When running this code the interpreter will first add 10 and 30 to the list of arguments.
 Secondly, it will execute the plus function with 10 and 30 as arguments.
 The result will be the integer array [ 40 ].
 Finally, the result will then be pushed to the memory stack.

 ## Popping the stack
 There are two tokens that pop the stack: "A" and ".".
 The first poping token, "A", popes all elements in the stack, and "." popes one.
 If the element at the top of the stack is a function, the function will be executed, and if the element is an argument the poped item will be added to the list of arguments.
-The A token will always be read as an argument and will therfore be added to the list of arguments.
+The A token will always be read as an argument and will therefore be added to the list of arguments.

 Here is an example
 ```